 Escobar approached Mardred and gave her the key to the passage to which she only picks up, after grabbing a handkerchief from her bag in order to pick the key from Escobar’s greasy hands.

 Rhogar: We should figure it out once we’re there.
 Perhaps I can freeze the water and allow us safe passage above the level of the river.
-For now we have two prisoners to question so that we can obtain answers for what is happening here in Greenest.
+For now, we have two prisoners to question so that we can obtain answers to what is happening here in Greenest.

 He then poured some more wine from a jar below the table and took a sip from the glass.

 Nighthill: In about an hour from now, I’ll send a force of my guards to the mill through the secret passageway in order to secure it.
 There are enemies there I’m sure of it, they must be up to something since they vanished from my guard’s sight.
 Please, heroes, it is best for Greenest if you could save the mill and ensure that my people won’t starve to death.

 The discussion continued back and forth, trying to decide the best method of approach when Abal suddenly stood up, making everyone to silence their voices.